ErykUeberhan/wood-products-order-app/README.md

 This application shows orders placed on Wood-products site.

 ## 💢 Link to app: 💢
-Order app uses expo to work, link to project with QE code: https://expo.io/@erykosz/projects/orderApp
+Order app uses expo to work, link to project with QR code: https://expo.io/@erykosz/projects/orderApp

 ## 🔍 Table of contents 🔍
 * [General info](#general-info)